wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 ## Conclusion

 Serverless is powerful because it lets you move fast without managing infrastructure.
 The tradeoff is that the same flexibility can lead to unpredictable costs if you do not set guardrails.
-By adding caching with CloudFront, setting limits in API Gateway and Lambda, restricting access to DynamoDB, and protecting your endpoints with WAF, you turn unlimited scaling into scaling that you control.

-It is much better to build these protections in from the start than to discover them after a surprising AWS bill.
-With the right setup your apps will stay reliable, secure, and affordable even if traffic suddenly spikes.
+If you are going to have a public facing application that uses a serverless in the infrastructure, it is a good idea to add these protections from the start, rather than discovering a surprising AWS bill.

 If you want more real-world examples of what happens when these guardrails aren’t in place, check out [serverlesshorrors.com](https://serverlesshorrors.com/).

-If I had an extra 100k to spare, I'd rather spend it on a [cool campervan](https://www.volkswagen-vans.co.uk/en/new-vehicles/california.html) than on a cloud bill.
+I don't know about you, but if I had an extra 100k to spare, I'd rather spend it on a [cool campervan](https://www.volkswagen-vans.co.uk/en/new-vehicles/california.html) than on a cloud bill.

 ![cool campervan](./cool_campervan.png)